rticommunity/telegraf/README.md

    go install ./cmd/dep
    ```

+Current dep does not support git submodule (Go Connector uses git submodule for Connector C library).
+So you need to build dep including the fix.
+(See this [Issue Link](https://github.com/golang/dep/pull/1909) for details).

 You can find dep at $GOPATH/bin.
-Please add this path to your $PATH environmental variable if you haven't.
+Please add $GOPATH/bin to your $PATH if you haven't.

 3. Download Telegraf source:
    ```